FrankBijnen/ExifToolGui/README.md

 A GUI for ExifTool

 Current version: V6.1.0 updated August 19, 2023.
 See the changelog for info.<br>
+Important: <br>
+To help Bug hunting there are also Map files released.
+If you place the Map file in the same directory as the Executable a stacktrace can be copied to the clipboard if an Exception occurs.
+Please also provide the stacktrace if you report an Exception.

 This is an updated version of the ExifToolGui program created by Bogdan Hrastnik.
 Many thanks go out to him.